envoyproxy/envoy-website/README.md

 Preview the site in your web browser at http://localhost:4000.

-### Deploying to Github Pages
+### Deploying to GitHub Pages

-To deploy your changes all you have to do is push to `master` and Github pages will automatically run `jekyll build` and deploy the generated files.
+To deploy your changes all you have to do is push to `master` and GitHub pages will automatically run `jekyll build` and deploy the generated files.

 ### Site content